 I am currently a Postdoctoral Fellow at Stanford Institute for Human-Centered Artificial Intelligence (HAI) working with Alex ‘Sandy’ Pentland, Diyi Yang and Erik Brynjolfsson.
-I am affiliated with the Digital Economy Lab and the NLP group.
+I am affiliated with the Stanford Digital Economy Lab and the Stanford NLP group.
 I obtained my PhD from School of Information at the University of Michigan advised by David Jurgens.
 I also worked with Jun Li at Ross School of Business.
-Before coming to Michigan, I was an undergraduate student at the School of Computer Science, Wuhan University.
+Outside of academia, I have interned at Bloomberg, Snapchat, Nokia Bell Labs, and Tencent.

 Research Interests

 My research lies at the intersection of Human-Centered AI, Natural Language Processing, and Computational Social Science.
-My overarching goal is to develop Human-Centered AI technologies that facilitate constructive communication at scale and enhance human decision-making by combining insights from NLP, Computational Social Science, and Human Computation.
+My overarching goal is to build Human-Centered AI Systems for constructive communication and effective decision-making.

 Awards & Recognition